turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_lens_review_report.md

 - `workload_id`, `lens_alias` and `milstone_number` are optional key coulmn quals for the query parameter to get the improvement plans of the lens review.
 - For AWS official lenses, this is either the lens alias, such as serverless, or the lens ARN, such as arn:aws:wellarchitected:us-east-1::lens/serverless.
 Note that some operations (such as ExportLens and CreateLensShare) are not permitted on AWS official lenses.
 - For custom lenses, this is the lens ARN, such as arn:aws:wellarchitected:us-west-2:123456789012:lens/0123456789abcdef01234567890abcdef.

-`base64_string` value can be used to get the PDF format of the review report.
+- The `base64_string` column value can be used to get the PDF format of the review report.
 The tool(https://base64.guru/converter/decode/pdf) can be used to decode the `base64_string` value to a PDF format.
 ## Examples